 The Best Page Turners

 For some reason, I had low expectations for this Swedish thriller, so I was caught off guard when the entire series turned out to be the type of books you can’t put down.
-Journalist Mikael Blomkvist takes on the investigation into the 40 year old disappearance of Harriet Vanger, the teenage daughter of one of the wealthiest families in Sweden.
+Journalist Mikael Blomkvist takes on the investigation into the 40-year-old disappearance of Harriet Vanger, the teenage daughter of one of the wealthiest families in Sweden.
 He teams up with Lisbeth Slander, a pierced and tattooed hacker whose troubled past has left her with a capacity for ruthlessness.
-It really is a thrilling read, but, be warned, there is quite a lot of violence and language.
-Read more →
+It is a thrilling read, but, be warned, there is quite a lot of violence and language.

 Really Good Books That Are Hard to Put Down

 Our grandfather was a paraplegic, so this book hit close to home for me.
 I was in tears at the story of Will Traynor, a heartbroken man who felt he had nothing left to live for after being paralyzed, not fully understanding that there is always something more.
 Hired to help care for Will is a scared young lady who has settled for a very ordinary life.
 Through their friendship, Will brings meaning into Louisa’s life and gets her to reach beyond what she thought she was capable of.
 In return, Louisa tries to bring meaning back into Will’s life, before it’s too late.
-I promise, this one will definitely make you cry and is one of those memorable books that keep you up all night.
-Read more →
+I promise this book will make you cry and is one of those memorable books that keep you up all night.

 Historical Fiction Books That Keep You Up All Night